huggingface/blog/elixir-bumblebee.md

 If you want to give Bumblebee a try, you can:

   * Download [Livebook v0.8](https://livebook.dev/) and automatically generate "Neural Networks tasks" from the "+ Smart" cell menu inside your notebooks.
+We are currently working on running Livebook on additional platforms and _Spaces_ (stay tuned! 😉).

   * We have also written [single-file Phoenix applications](https://github.com/elixir-nx/bumblebee/tree/main/examples/phoenix) as examples of Bumblebee models inside your Phoenix (+ LiveView) apps.
 Those should provide the necessary building blocks to integrate them as part of your production app.